4 NAS devices for enterprises in 2026 and buying factors

 Some appliances contain additional storage options.
 For example, many appliances contain M.2 slots that can accommodate NVMe drives.
 These slots are rarely included in the drive bay count.
 While some NAS appliances enable use of M.2 drives as raw storage, others treat the M.2 drives as a storage cache.

-Some manufacturers may also reserve some of their drive bays for data caching.
-If a NAS appliance is designed primarily to work with HDD storage, the manufacturer may intend for a small number of drive bays to be used as an SSD cache.
+Some manufacturers might also reserve some of their drive bays for data caching.
+If a NAS appliance is designed primarily to work with HDD storage, the manufacturer might intend for a small number of drive bays to be used as an SSD cache.
 For example, there are NAS appliances with 18 3.5-inch drive bays for general-purpose storage that include six additional 2.5-inch bays for cache storage.
 Cache storage isn't usually included in an appliance's usable capacity.
 Reserving drive bays for cache storage reduces the number of bays that could be used for normal data storage.

 Performance